Introduction

 What if this guide isn't for you?

-What will it cost to do your own divorce?
+How much does it cost to do your own divorce?

 - $80 to make the final application.